Suziwan/Gossip_MVC/README.md

 - find a gossip and delete it from the CSV file

 ## 4) View
-In this class we generate our outputs (print, puts, gets.chomp) to ask the user to store gossips, display the list of gossips and chose a gossip to delete
+In this class we generate our outputs (print, puts, gets.chomp) for the 3 methods :
+- ask the user to create new gossips (name and content)
+- display the list of existing gossips
+- choose a gossip to delete